 - Wash clothing using cold water cycles whenever possible.

 - Dry your clothes outside on a clothesline or inside on a rack instead of putting them in the dryer, this could save your family almost $40 annually.

 - Separate heavier clothes (towels, heavy cottons) from the lightweight fabrics (synthetics) for more efficient drying.

 - Dry only full loads in your dryer but don’t overload.
 It causes excessive wrinkling.

 - Avoid over drying.
 This wastes energy and harms fabrics as well.

 - Dry two or more loads in a row.

-- Use automatic dryer settings, which save energy, when compared to timed cycle.
+- Use automatic dryer settings, which save energy when compared to a timed cycle.

 - Remove clothes from the dryer as soon as it stops, before wrinkles have time to set.
 Clothes you promptly fold or place on hangers require little or no ironing so you can save electricity as well as your own energy.